Universal K-matrices for quantum Kac-Moody algebras: Classical and quantum pseudo-fixed-point subalgebras

 This notion arose in \cite{He84} for $\mfg$ of finite type in the study of root system involutions and associated restricted Weyl groups.
-In \cite{RV20} this generalization was found to describe coideal subalgebras of $U_q\mfg$ possessing a universal k--matrix for $\mfg$ of finite type (for suitable parameters).
+In \cite{RV20} this generalization was found to describe coideal subalgebras of $U_q\mfg$ possessing a universal K-matrix for $\mfg$ of finite type (for suitable parameters).